 Undertake a graduate certificate to be at the forefront of economic research and decision-making in the government or private sectors.

 About the course

-Graduates of this course will have specialised knowledge and skills in economics.
-Apply technical knowledge and skills to a variety of economic problems, such as analysing and critically evaluating economic policies and market operations and develop the ability to critically analyse and synthesise knowledge.
-Learn to provide solutions to complex problems, communicate clearly, effectively and appropriately in relation to complex problems and issues in economics to a variety of audiences.
+Gain specialised knowledge and skills in economics and apply your learnings to a variety of economic problems, such as analysing and critically evaluating economic policies and market operations.
+You'll also learn to provide solutions to complex problems, communicate clearly, effectively, and appropriately in relation to complex problems and issues in economics to a variety of audiences.